-Czech Republic, unlike most EU member states, permits and is conducting field trials involving several different bioengineered events.
-In 2017, the field tests of four genetically engineered crops are done for research purposes and include:
+Unlike most EU member states, the Czech Republic permits and is conducting field trials involving several different bioengineered events.
+In 2018, the field trials shrunk further, from four to two genetically engineered crops.
+They are done for research purposes and include:

-- Barley producing enzyme phytase and barley producing additional cytokinin dehydrogenase in roots, notified by the Palacky University in Olomouc; - Flax with various modifications, notified by the Czech company Agritec; - Plum trees with a modification conferring virus-resistance (resistance to plum pox), notified by the Crop Research Institute; - Soybeans with gene LTB, notified by the Institute of Experimental Botany.
+• Plum trees with a modification conferring virus-resistance (resistance to plum pox, also known as

+Sharka), notified by the Crop Research Institute;

+• Soybeans with gene LTB, notified by the Institute of Experimental Botany.

-The total area of the field trials including border rows is less than 1 HA.
-One new notification has been submitted in 2017, concerning extension of the trial with the GE Honeysweet plums.
+The total area of the field trials including border rows is 0.05 HA.